Find Cheap Life Insurance Quotes in Your Area

 - You have secured loans (such as auto loans or a mortgage) that exceed the value of your liquid assets

-- You live in a community property state (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington or Wisconsin)
+- You live in a community property state (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, or Wisconsin)

 Federal student loans are forgiven when the student passes away.
 Similarly, federal PLUS loans are forgiven when either the student or their parent dies.

 The rules for private student loans vary according to the lender and state.
 While some private lenders, such as Sallie Mae, will forgive the loan when you pass away, most will attempt to collect from your estate.
-If your estate doesn’t have enough money to cover the loan, it will only impact your family if:
+If your estate doesn’t have enough money to cover the loan, it may only impact your family if:

 - They cosigned the loan, in which case they would be responsible for paying it

 - You were married when you obtained the loan and live in a community property state, in which case your spouse would have to pay it